rocker-org/geospatial/README.md

 --------------|-----------|----------------------------------
-RColorBrewer  |           | Colors for maps and other plots RandomFields  |Schlather  | Methods for the inference on and the simulation of Gaussian fields, and simulation of extreme value random fields. classInt      | Bivand    | Selected commonly used methods for choosing univariate class intervals for mapping or other graphics purposes. deldir        | Turner    | Delaunay Triangulation and Dirichlet (Voronoi) Tessellation gstat         | Pebesma   | Spatial and Spatio-Temporal Geostatistical Modelling, Prediction and Simulation lidR          | Roussel   | Airborne LiDAR (Light Detection and Ranging) interface for data manipulation and visualization.
+RColorBrewer  |           | Colors for maps and other plots RandomFields  |Schlather  | Methods for the inference on and the simulation of Gaussian fields, and simulation of extreme value random fields.
+RNetCDF       | Woods     | Bindings to C API NetCDF library, with udunits classInt      | Bivand    | Selected commonly used methods for choosing univariate class intervals for mapping or other graphics purposes. deldir        | Turner    | Delaunay Triangulation and Dirichlet (Voronoi) Tessellation gstat         | Pebesma   | Spatial and Spatio-Temporal Geostatistical Modelling, Prediction and Simulation hdf5r         | Hoefling  | Modern bindings to HF5 C API (replaces hf package) lidR          | Roussel   | Airborne LiDAR (Light Detection and Ranging) interface for data manipulation and visualization.
 Read/write 'las' and 'laz' file mapdata       | Deckmyn   | Extra map data for the `maps` package (originally from S) maptools      | Bivand    | Set of tools for manipulating and reading geographic data, in particular ESRI Shapefiles.
-(See `rgdal` and `sf` for more comprehensive I/O) mapview       | Appelhans | sf-compatible interactive map viewer, extends leaflet
-proj4         | Urbanek   | A simple interface to lat/long projection and datum transformation.
+(See `rgdal` and `sf` for more comprehensive I/O) mapview       | Appelhans | sf-compatible interactive map viewer, extends leaflet ncdf4         | Pierce    | `raster`-package compatible netcdf bindings proj4         | Urbanek   | A simple interface to lat/long projection and datum transformation.
 See `sf` implementation as well. raster        | Hijmans   | Reading, writing, manipulating, analyzing and modeling of gridded spatial data. rgdal         | Bivand    | Interface to GDAL, I/O formats.
 See `sf` for more recent implementation